je2mz/zomZomHappyFunZone/playableCharacters/Wizard.md

   **Targets:** Multiple / 5x5 Square / Center up to 30ft away

-  **Damage:** 2d10 +5 (per target)
+  **Damage:** 2d10 +5

   **Description:** You cast a shower of snow on an area.
-Each enemy in the area takes damage individually.
+Roll once for damage.
+Each enemy in the area takes the damage individually.
 Each enemy in the area will also have a movement speed of zero until the end of their next turn. **NOTE:** Allies do not take damage and their movement speed does not get effected.